PezwariNaan/Cryptopals/README.md

 ## 🛠 Technologies

 - **C++**: The primary language used to solve the challenges.
-- **Python 3**: Used for Base64 encoding and decoding until I debug mine 😅
 - **Cryptography Libraries**: OpenSSL

 ## 📝 Acknowledgments